vpavlenko/study-music/research/README.md

 [Adhan](https://youtu.be/ke4vcLCGgRY?si=3jykA74r6HIRQQEX&t=72) [is](https://www.youtube.com/playlist?list=PLMXv6l1xIo3LSoeDbL-y_bNo9--Kd_pTF) [the](https://www.youtube.com/watch?v=Ue1KjsAmoa0) Islamic call to prayer recited from the mosque five times daily.
 It's either recorded of performed live by a trained muezzin.
 It's in a maqam tradition and can be described an a vocal improvisation in a certain scale.
 In Turkey every time of a day is recited [in a different makam](https://www.youtube.com/watch?v=ueq8tROmyLE).

+What are the precise rules of this improvisation?
+What's allowed and what's not?

 ## Persian music

 Persian traditional radif improvisation is usually described as follows: a musician trained by a certain master glues motives from a radif together.

 Given an audio performance, can we highlight the certain radif chunks in it?

 ## Gamelan

-Gamelan music is performed on an orchestra of xylophones and gongs.
+[Gamelan](https://www.youtube.com/watch?v=B4Z_2a7_cgY) [music](https://www.youtube.com/watch?v=ccHTOepjK_s) [is](https://www.youtube.com/watch?v=iqKV59P4ZgI) performed on an orchestra of xylophones and gongs.
 This culture is mostly about preservation of cultural heritage across centuries, and not about the creativeness of individual performers.
 The rich soundscape is created by many instruments rendering a rather simple melody by rigid rules.

 As the rules are known, and multitracks are unavailable, can we build an unsupervised splitter of a mix into different tracks?
 Once this problem is solved, can we make automatic models for elaborating instruments like gender barung (in the style of Impro-Visor)?